dotnetcore/aspnetcore-doc-cn/aspnet/security/authorization/claims.rst

       }
   }

-Remember that most claims come with a value.
+Most claims come with a value.
 You can specify a list of allowed values when creating the policy.
 The following example would only succeed for employees whose employee number was 1, 2, 3, 4 or 5.

 .. code-block:: c#